5 Signs Your Gut Isn’t Healthy & What You Can Do to Treat It

 Not getting enough hours of truly restorative sleep each night can also disrupt the normal flora within the gastrointestinal tract leading to poor overall health.
 Take steps to ensure better sleep, and consider using stress-reducing measures to support a healthy gut and improve your overall health and well-being.

-For more information about Gut Health, contact Genesis Chiropractic or book your appointment with Dr. Tiffani Fries today!
+For more information about Gut Health, book your appointment with Dr. Tiffani Fries, DC today!